postlund/pyatv/docs/support/faq.md

 ### Q6.
 When I scan, other devices like AirPlay speakers and iTunes libraries show up.
 Why is that?

-Apple has re-used several protocols across different products.
+~~Apple has re-used several protocols across different products.
 AirPlay is AirPlay and there's no practical difference if it's on a speaker or an Apple TV: it's the same thing.
 Because of this, they might show up in the scan results.
-In the future some devices might be filtered (like pure AirPlay devices, since you can't connect to them anyway), but for now they are there.
+In the future some devices might be filtered (like pure AirPlay devices, since you can't connect to them anyway), but for now they are there.~~

+This is no longer the case.
+From `pyatv` 0.5.0, pure AirPlay devices are no longer included in the scan result.

 ## Technical Questions